devmcclu/devmcclu.github.io-old/about.md

 title: About Me
 ---

-I'm a freshman at Indiana University's Media School, currently studying Game Design.
+I am a sophmore at Indiana University's Media School, currently studying Game Design and Computer Science.
 # Previous Work
 ## Northrop Game Club - October 2015 to May 2016